mokhtarabadi/meuse/docs/installation/configuration/_index.md

 The list of available parsers can be found in the yummy [README](https://github.com/exoscale/yummy#additional-yaml-tags).

-Secrets can be loaded using the special `!secret` or `!envsecret` tags:
+Secrets can be loaded using the special `!secret` or `!envvar` tags:

 - Use `!secret` when you want to directly write a secret value into the YAML file.
 This will mark the value as sensitive, so that Meuse can apply extra security measures.
-- Use `!envsecret` to instruct Meuse to read the secret value from the specified environment variable at runtime.
+- Use `!envvar` to instruct Meuse to read the secret value from the specified environment variable at runtime.
 This is useful when you don't want the secret to appear in the YAML file itself, and prefer to provide it via environment variables.

-For example, use `password: !secret "my-password"` to specify the password directly, or `password: !envsecret MY_DB_PASSWORD_ENV` to load it from the environment.
+For example, use `password: !secret "my-password"` to specify the password directly, or `password: !envvar MY_DB_PASSWORD_ENV` to load it from the environment.

 Here is a commented example of a Meuse configuration: